adambard/learnxinyminutes-docs/c++.html.markdown

 cout << myString + " You"; // "Hello You"

-// C++ strings are mutable and have value semantics. myString.append(" Dog");
+// C++ strings are mutable and have value semantics.
+This differs from Java. myString.append(" Dog");
 cout << myString; // "Hello Dog"